grycap/im/README.md

 user required applications providing the user with a fully functional infrastructure.

-This version evolved in the INDIGO-Datacloud project (https://www.indigo-datacloud.eu/) has added support to TOSCA documents as input for the infrastructure creation.
+This version evolved in the INDIGO-Datacloud project (https://www.indigo-datacloud.eu/).
+It is used by the [INDIGO Orchestrator](https://github.com/indigo-dc/orchestrator) to contact Cloud sites to finally deploy the VMs/containers.

+New features added:

++ Support for TOSCA 1.0 YAML specification with the custom node types described in https://github.com/indigo-dc/tosca-types/blob/master/custom_types.yaml
++ Support for the Identity and Access Management Service (IAM).
++ Support for the Token Translation Service (TTS) to support IAM authetication on OpenNebula Clouds.
++ Improvements to access OpenStack Clouds that support IAM.

 Read the documentation and more at http://www.grycap.upv.es/im.